 Future Business Leaders of America is an organization designed to enhance business skills in students seeking careers in business fields.
 FBLA public speaking winners are known for poise and professionalism.
 FBLA offers many activities, including rigorous competitions that measure knowledge and core competencies.
 Although Public Speaking I and II events are considered intimidating competitions, there are tips and tricks competitors can build into their presentations.

-FBLA Public Speaking Basics
+FBLA Intro to Public Speaking

 An FBLA Public Speaking 1 competitor is a ninth- or 10th-grader and should present a speech between three-and-a-half and four minutes long.
 A Public Speaking II competitor is in 11th or 12th grade and has a four-and-a-half-to-five minute speech time limit.
-Speakers can use note cards, but visual aids are prohibited.
+Speakers may use note cards, but visual aids are prohibited.

-Selecting a Topic
+Select a Timely Topic

-Putting Pen to Paper
+Put Pen to Paper

-When your speech is prepared, read it aloud a few times to make sure you've written your ideas the way you want to present them.
+When your speech is prepared, read it aloud a few times to make sure you have written your ideas the way you want to present them.
 Next, identify your best delivery strategy.
-If you aren't comfortable with attempting to memorize your entire speech, at least commit to memorizing the introduction and conclusion.
+If you are not comfortable with attempting to memorize your entire speech, at least commit to memorizing the introduction and conclusion.
 These two segments have the information that will stick with the judges when it comes to scoring.